Bianca Andreescu: Coaches

 Andreescu began playing tennis under Gabriel Hristache in Romania.
 When training with Tennis Canada at the U14 National Training Centre, she worked with Lan Yao-Gallop for two years starting at the age of twelve.
 Yao-Gallop, who played professionally for five years, remarked that Andreescu always played with power, but initially lacked control.
 Andreescu also worked with Aref Jallali at this time.
 Later on at the age of fourteen, she was coached by Nathalie Tauziat and André Labelle, both of whom also worked with Tennis Canada.
 Tauziat is a former French professional player who was ranked as high as No. 3 in the world and finished runner-up at Wimbledon in 1998.
 She served as Andreescu's primary coach at the time and focused on having her improve at taking the ball early, which Andreescu viewed as having an immediate impact on her success as a junior player.
 Labelle travelled from Montreal to Toronto so that Andreescu did not need to leave home to train.
 In March 2018, Andreescu switched from Tauziat to Sylvain Bruneau, another Tennis Canada coach, so that she could have a full-time traveling coach.
+In 2024, Andreescu appointed her hitting partner of three years, J.T.
+Nishimura, as coach.